cacttus/sketchy/README.md

 `npm install`

-VSCode is set up so that F5 should build and run the project, or by running `build-dev.sh` manually in sh (or cygwin/mingw for Windows).
+VSCode is set up so that F5 should build and run the project.

+This can be run manually with `build-dev.sh` or in node via

 `npm run build-dev`